 Great Orton is a traditional village school combining a warm, friendly welcoming atmosphere with modern facilities and equipment.
-The school is largely organised into three classes with some occasions where all of Key Stage 2 learn in the afternoons, such as PE days.
+The school is largely organised into three classes.

 A separate Nursery is on site.
-This is provided by 'Messyhands' for children aged 2 to 4.
+This is provided by 'Messyhands' for children aged birth to 4.

-A breakfast club is available from 08:00 am to 8:45 am each morning.
-Breakfast food is provided such as cereal and toast £2 per session.
+A breakfast club is available from 08:00 am to 8:45 am each morning through our attached Nursery Messyhands.
+The charge is £6.50 per session plus an additional £1 per week if food is required.